MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-add-run-inline-code.md

 1. In the [Azure portal](https://portal.azure.com), open your logic app workflow in the designer.

-1. On the designer, in your workflow, add the Inline Code action, either as a new step at the end of your workflow or between steps.
+1. On the designer, add the Inline Code action to your workflow.
+You can add an action either as a new step at the end of your workflow or between steps.
 This example adds the action under the Office 365 Outlook trigger.

    * To add the action at the end of your workflow, select **New step**.